 A new child coming into a family changes the environment totally.
 Along with bringing joy they also add more responsibility to the family.
-A health insurance is therefore critical to meet the complexities arising from the childbirth.
-It covers the medical expenses and breaks the bubble of stress.
+Health insurance plans are therefore critical to meet the complexities arising from the childbirth.
+It covers medical expenses and breaks the bubble of stress.
 So don’t be frazzled and learn ways to meet the health expenses of your bundle of joy.

-Age: Children cannot be insured from day one, since that involves a lot of risk.
-But to cover them, one can add them to their parent’s policy which can cover early vaccinations and post natal care.
+Age: Children cannot be insured from day one since that involves a lot of risks.
+But to cover them, one can add them to their parent’s policy which can cover early vaccinations and postnatal care.
 After completion of 90 days, the baby is eligible for insurance.

 Options: The insurance company must be made aware of the child’s birth, within the seven days of birth.
 Then the insurance provider lets you know the applicable plans to cover the baby.
 The plan advised offers insurance cover to the baby after 90 days, and more options can be added while renewing the policy.